 - Where to fix it?

 What is drive shaft?

-That is NOT the drive shaft that we are talking about today.
+But these are NOT the drive shaft that we will be talking about today.

 I’ll explain why.

 In Malaysia, we have our own local lingo.
 The universal joint shaft is what we Malaysian would call a “long shaft” because of the length of the shaft.
 On the other hand, we refer to what is known as “half shaft” internationally as “drive shaft” instead.